 People’s responses to this set of questions vary a lot.
 Just think about your own experience going out to a restaurant with friends.
-You certainly know some people decide what they want after just a quick glance at the menu.
-But others carefully—almost obsessively—pour over the choices, trying to figure out which will be the very best.
+You must know some people who decide what they want after just a quick glance at the menu and others who obsessively pour over the choices, trying to figure out which will be the very best.

 Professor Schwartz has found big differences in temperament and behavior between people with low and high point totals.
 Those on the lower end of the spectrum (with 39 or fewer points) he calls “satisfiers.”
 People at the other end (with 65 or more points) are “maximizers.”

 In one of his studies, Schwartz analyzed the amount that Swarthmore College graduates earned right after graduation: Maximizers were paid $20,000 more than classmates who were satisfiers.
 That seems like great news for them, of course, but as we’ll see towards the end of this module, it comes at a significant cost.

 A similar dynamic applies in negotiation.
 Experiments have shown subjects with higher aspirations tend to get better results.
 For example, if one subject in a mock-negotiation hopes to sell a property for $300,000, they are likely to get a higher price than someone else who is aiming for a lesser price, say $250,000.
 There are several likely explanations for this effect: